knogleknuser/__5.1_group_sportsclub/README.md

 1) Begin by cloning the project.
 Since todays project is hiding on a branch called "integrationtest", you need to clone the specific branch like this:
-   `git clone -b integrationtest https://github.com/dat2Cph/dat2-sportsclub.git`
+   - `git clone -b integrationtest https://github.com/dat2Cph/dat2-sportsclub.git` or with SSH:
+   - `git clone -b integrationtest git@github.com:dat2Cph/dat2-sportsclub.git`

 2) After cloning, remove the .git folder by typing `rm -rf .git`.
 3) Open the project in IntelliJ
 4) We assume that you already have the sportsclub database in your Postgres.
-   Otherwise create the database 'sportsclub', open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and data.
+   Otherwise, create the database 'sportsclub', open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and data.
-5) Update the login credentials in the Main and MemberMapper class to reflect your local system and also update the Driver in the Database class
+5) Update the login credentials in the "Main class" to reflect your local system.
+It should be okay alreade, but be sure.
-6) Create a new database called "sportsclub_test" in Postgres.
+6) Inside the `sportsclub` database, create a new schema in PgAdmin called "test".
+The
-   Open the file src/main/resources/sportsclub_test.sql in pgAdmin and execute it.
-You can read more about why and how in the file.
-7) Update the login credentials in the MemberMapperTest.java file.
+7) Update the login credentials in the MemberMapperTest.java file if needed.
+Notice how the jdbc url is pointing to the test schema.
 8) Run Main and the tests, and get to know the code.

 ### Getting to know the MemberMapperTest.java file